sunilgaddi2022/boto3AssignmentSunil/README.md

     waiter.wait(InstanceIds=[instance_id])

-Step 4: Elastic Load Balancer (ELB)
+# Step 4: Elastic Load Balancer (ELB)
+Elastic Load Balancer (ELB):
+Use Boto3 to create a Classic Load Balancer or an Application Load Balancer.
+Configure listeners and target groups programmatically.

 Create a Classic Load Balancer or an Application Load Balancer using Boto3:

 python